-Even though the date is now past January 1, 2000, and we have not experienced any immediate adverse impact from the transition to the Year 2000, we cannot provide assurance that our suppliers and customers have not been affected in a manner that is not yet apparent, and any negative consequential effects remain unknown.
+Even though the date is now past January 1, 2000, and we have not experienced any immediate adverse impact from the transition to the Year 2000, we cannot provide assurance that our suppliers and customers have not been affected in a manner that is not yet apparent.
+In addition, certain computer programs which were date sensitive to the Year 2000 may not have been programmed to process the Year 2000 as a leap year, and any negative consequential effects remain unknown.
 As a result, we will continue to monitor our Year 2000 compliance and the Year 2000 compliance of our suppliers and customers.